 Paragraph 1: These Bylaws may be amended at any Chapter meeting by a two-thirds majority vote of those present and voting, subject to the approval of the Department and National Judge Advocate, and effective only after the date of this approval, provided that any such amendment is read at two (2) meetings and every attempt shall be made to notify all members of the proposed change, utilizing the current method in use by the Chapter to post meeting notices or other news for Chapter members prior to each of the (2) two meetings.
 Such notice may be by USPS, electronic mail, or social media developed and maintained by the Chapter.

-Paragraph 2: A copy of this Constitution and Bylaws shall be properly affixed to the back of the framed Chapter Charter to prevent its loss and I order that it may always be available for reference.
+Paragraph 2: A copy of this Constitution and Bylaws shall be properly affixed to the back of the framed Chapter Charter to prevent its loss and in order that it may always be available for reference.

 Paragraph 3: To the extent to which the provisions of this Constitution and Bylaws are or may be at any time become inconsistent with the provisions of the Constitution and Bylaws and lawful mandated, decisions and regulations of either the Department of Virginia or the National Organization as now in force or as hereafter amended or adopted, this instrument shall be deemed amended so as to conform thereto.